tutek1/DTLabs/08_UI/lab08.md

 ![](img/GameName.png)

 ### Side Images
-The final visual step we will do, is to add images of the main character on the both sides of the main menu.
+The final visual step we will do is to add images of the main character on both sides of the main menu.

 1. **Add** a `TextureRect` node as the child of the `MainMenu`
 2. **Rename** it to `LogoRight`